How "Related issues" works exactly?

 PS: also this info is needed for seemless translation, because all temrs must be 100% accurate and descriptive (I just changes a few strings in CZ ;)

-RE: How "Related issues" works exactly? - Added by Eric Davis almost 10 years ago
+RE: How "Related issues" works exactly? - Added by Eric Davis about 10 years ago

 - Related - Just adds a link to the other issue